We recommend you seek pre-application advice before submitting an application to save unnecessary delays.

 - Amendment and re-submission of the application within 12 months of decision without paying a fee (this can only be done once).

-- Appeal to the Planning Inspectorate following the guidance detailed in the decision notice and our Planning Appeals page.
+- Appeal to the Planning Inspectorate following the guidelines detailed in the decision notice and our Planning Appeals page.

 Third parties do not have the right to appeal although they can make a complaint to the Local Government Ombudsman

-if there was administrative fault in the way the council handled the matter.
+if there was an administrative fault in the way the council handled the matter.